daljeetv/speed/docs/INSTALLATION.md

       dockerfile: Dockerfile
 ```

-Using `docker-compose up` automatically merges the override file in to the base configuration.
+Using `bundle install && docker-compose build && docker-compose up` automatically merges the override file in to the base configuration.

 ### Configuring a production environment